 You’ll need to register your new puppy with your local vet so that, besides general check-ups, you can seek advice about vaccinations, worming, microchipping, and neutering.
 Vaccinations take place when they are around seven to eight weeks of age, and the second stage is given two weeks later.
 After this, you’ll usually need to wait an additional seven days until you can go for walks outside safely.

 Just like people, dogs can easily have accidents or become poorly, so it's recommended to get pet insurance so that you’re covered for potentially expensive vet bills.
 The best puppy insurance cover can give you the peace of mind that if anything happens to your puppy, you’ll have the financial backing to cover the medical costs.
 For many people, the best puppy insurance plans for their situation is well worth the cost.

 Here at Asda Money we have a range of puppy insurance cover types available.
-Find out more about Asda Money Pet Insurance, underwritten by Fairmead Insurance, here.
+Find out more about Asda Money Pet Insurance here.
 Please note that Asda Money only covers pets over 8 weeks old.